Stepwise functional refoundation of relational concept analysis: Preliminaries and related work

 \subsection{Other extensions}

-There are other extensions providing formal concept analysis with more expressiveness without scaling (type $b$ extension).
-Instead of scaling, they change the structure of the set of properties, staying within the scope of Galois lattices.
+There are other extensions providing formal concept analysis with more expressiveness in the expression of intents without scaling (type $b$ extension).
+Instead of scaling, they change the structure of the set of attributes, staying within the scope of Galois lattices.
 We mention them here briefly.

 \subsubsubsection{Logical concept analysis} Logical concept analysis is an extension of formal concept analysis in which the set of attributes is replaced by logical formulas attached to objects \cite{ferre2000a}.